 Pitfall 4: Not Adjusting for Call-Backs

-One way to lower abandon rate is to offer callers the option of a call-back instead of waiting on hold (sometimes referred to as “virtual queuing”).
-Usually this offer sounds like, “Press 1 to get a call-back from the next available agent”.
-If the caller takes this option, the current call will end, but clearly this should not be counted as an abandon!
+One way to lower your abandonment rate is to offer callers the option of a call-back instead of waiting on hold (sometimes referred to as “virtual queuing”).
+Usually, this offer sounds like, “Press 1 to get a call-back from the next available agent”.
+If the caller takes this option, the current call will end, but clearly this should not be counted as an abandon

 Depending on the call-back solution used and the ACD there should be a way to distinguish these calls from true abandons.
 For example, with Fonolo deployed on an Avaya call center, these calls appear as “RONAs” (Remote Outflow, No Answer”) on the call reports.